takipi/bamboo-overops-plugin/README.md

 ### Environment ID

-The default OverOps environment identifier (e.g. S12345) if none is specified in the task settings.
+The default OverOps environment identifier (e.g. S12345) if none is specified in the Quality Report configuration for your project.

 #### Testing